Loop3D/LoopStructural/docs/source/getting_started/loopstructural_design.rst

 * **Encapsulation**: Attributes in python are designed to be accessible both within the class and from outside of the class.
 In LoopStructural, the where an attribute of a class should be private the ``@property`` decorator should be used.
 * **Inheritance**: Classes should inheret attributes and methods from parent classes.
 * **Polymorphism**: Child classes, where a method is different from a parent class should override methods from parent classes.
+* **Abstraction**: Classes should be designed to be abstract and avoid containing implementation details.

+**ABC** LoopStructural uses abstract base classes to define the interface for different classes.

 **Dependency management** The library is written in python and is dependent on numpy, scipy.
 Care should be taken to avoid incorporating of uncessary dependencies.
 For dependencies that are not part of the standard scientific python toolkit (numfocus projects) the dependencies should be optional and not be required.